 In fact, if you are not flossing at all, I urge you to grab this as a worthy investment before you spend thousands of dollars at the dentist one day.
 Believe me.

-The water flosser is available now for purchase at AU$269 RRP (AU$229 at Shaver Shop when this review is written).
+The water flosser is available now for purchase at AU$269 RRP (AU$229 at Shaver Shop when this review is written) and at Amazon.

 Disclosure: Philips Sonicare Power Flosser 7000 review sample was supplied for reviewing

 A really good water flosser, both in terms of performance and design features

 - Compact and full of features

 - Different intensity settings